Service Descriptions

 Environmental Accessibility Adaptations

-Physical adaptations to the home, which are medically necessary to enable the individual receiving services to function with greater independence in the home.
+Environmental Accessibility Adaptations are physical adaptations to the home, which are medically necessary to enable the individual receiving services to function with greater independence in the home.
 These adaptations could include installation of ramps and grab-bars, widening of doorways, modification of bathroom facilities or installation of specialized electric and plumbing systems required to accommodate the medical equipment and supplies.

 *Life Skills Development Level 1 (Companion)